SEND Policy 2024.docx

 Each student will undergo an assessment on admission to the school where learning and specific needs will be identified.
 From this point individual learning programmes will be agreed by the LEA and put in place.
 Likewise, initial programmes may have been agreed prior to admission and may be agreed to cease at this point, since the need has already been met.
 A comprehensive Learning Support Plan will be developed and reviewed at the Annual Review stage.
 This will contain information on Specific Individual Learning Programmes for Literacy, Numeracy and Speech and Language Development, Preferred Learning Styles/ Strategies, Specific Intervention Programmes and Strategies and SEAL Activities.

-Where concerns remain despite sustained intervention, Roselyn House School and The RHISE Service will recommend to the LEA that a formal assessment by an outside body, such as an Educational Psychologist, should take place.
+Where concerns remain despite sustained intervention, Roselyn House School will recommend to the LEA that a formal assessment by an outside body, such as an Educational Psychologist, should take place.
 Following this assessment, a revised learning programme will be put in place.
 The school also recognises that the parents/carers have a right to request a formal assessment.

 Record Keeping